 Once these words are trademarked, that means they are protected under the law from misuse.
 Other companies can’t call themselves Funny Bear, and no one else can claim to have the silliest bears you ever did see.
 If they are used by other companies, it would be my responsibility to sue them.
 When large companies sue small companies — Facebook sued a company called Teachbook, for example — the small companies will often back down to avoid hefty legal fees.
 Other times, there can be long legal battles.
 Apple Corps (the company that owns the Beatles’ music) entered a decades-long fight with Apple Computer starting in 1978, and it didn’t end until 2007.
 The final decision was that there was no infringement because they offer different services.

 Can Any Word Or Phrase In The World Be Trademarked?

-You can certainly attempt to register any trademark you want, but that doesn’t mean it will be accepted.
+You can certainly attempt to register any trademarked words you want, but that doesn’t mean the trademark will be accepted.
 Coca-Cola can’t trademark the word “soda,” because that is just a dictionary word for the product.